b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 Brown, Peter C.; Roediger III, Henry L. &  McDaniel, Mark A. (2014).
 'Make It Stick: The Science of Successful Learning'.
 Cambridge, Massachusetts, U. S. A.: The Belknap Press *of* Harvard University Press.
 ISBN 9780674729018

+This work accessibly presents the latest research on how people learn effectively and efficiently.
+The book challenges some common myths and misconceptions about learning, such as the idea that different people have different learning styles, or that rereading and highlighting are good study strategies.
+Instead, the book offers evidence-based techniques for improving learning and retention, such as self-testing, spacing, interleaving, and elaboration.
+The book also provides examples and stories of how these techniques have been applied by students, teachers, athletes, and professionals in various domains.
+The book is aimed at anyone who wants to enhance their learning and performance, whether in school, work, or life.

+(1) Make It Stick — Harvard University Press. https://www.hup.harvard.edu/books/9780674729018.
+(2) Make It Stick Summary and Study Guide | SuperSummary. https://www.supersummary.com/make-it-stick/summary/.
+(3) Make It Stick by Peter C. Brown | The Science of Successful Learning .... https://www.booktopia.com.au/make-it-stick-peter-c-brown/book/9780674729018.html.
+(4) Make It Stick: The Science of Successful Learning Hardcover - Amazon.com.au. https://www.amazon.com.au/Make-Stick-Science-Successful-Learning/dp/0674729013.
+(5) Make It Stick : The Science of Successful Learning - Google Books. https://books.google.com/books/about/Make_It_Stick.html?id=oneWAwAAQBAJ.

 **C**

 **D**